ViceSeveni/Command-Line-Dict/README.md

 ---The batch file should look like this, except for the scripts path:

-python C:\PythonScripts\define.py %*
+*python C:\PythonScripts\define.py %**

-Very simple to use.
-Enter the name of the corresponding batch file, and the word you would like to define into the run command, then just hit enter.
+Simple to use.
+Just enter the name of the corresponding batch file and the word you would like to define into the run command, then hit enter.
 Example:
 ---------------------
 (Win + r) +